Roger Stone Clemency Latest Example Of Trump Rewarding His Friends, Scholars Say

 The president's clemency power is supposed to exist solely to protect the national interest, said professor Mark Rozell, dean of the Schar School of Policy and Government at George Mason University.
 Rozell cited Alexander Hamilton's pronouncement in the Federalist Papers that it's better to give this power to the president — "a single man of prudence and good sense" — than to a legislative body like Congress.

-The founders never anticipated that a president would use his power as Trump has, Rozell said.
+The Founding Fathers never anticipated that a president would use his power as Trump has, Rozell said.
 "There is nothing in Trump's pardons of political allies and cronies that meets the national interest standard," Rozell told NPR.
 "It is a mockery of the constitutional power vested in him."

 Trump isn't the only president to use his power to help allies.
 Rozell cited what he called "some egregiously bad examples of the use of the pardon power" — Bill Clinton's pardons of Marc Rich and others on his last day in office, and George H.W.
 Bush's pardons of six Iran-Contra scandal figures, issued after he lost his bid for reelection.
 But "no one has violated the principles underlying the pardon power so much as [Trump] has," Rozell said.

 Trump's immediate predecessor also faced criticism for his use of clemency powers.
-By the end of his two terms, Obama had proudly granted more commutations than any other president in history — most of his later clemencies went to low-level criminals, especially those convicted of drug offenses with harsh penalties.
+By the end of his two terms, Barack Obama had proudly granted more commutations than any other president in history — most of his later clemencies went to low-level criminals, especially those convicted of drug offenses with harsh penalties.

-And some of Obama's clemencies drew harsh criticism, especially from conservatives — such as his commutation for Chelsea Manning, who was convicted of sharing classified information; or Oscar López Rivera, a Puerto Rican activist who had served 35 years of a 55-year sentence after his organization set off more than 100 bombs in the 1970s and '80s.
+And some of Obama's clemencies drew harsh criticism, especially from conservatives — such as his commutation for Chelsea Manning, who was convicted of sharing classified information, or Oscar López Rivera, a Puerto Rican activist who had served 35 years of a 55-year sentence after his organization set off more than 100 bombs in the 1970s and '80s.

-"I don't see these in the same category though as granting clemency to someone who was convicted of lying to protect the president who later pardoned him," Rozell said.
+"I don't see these in the same category, though, as granting clemency to someone who was convicted of lying to protect the president who later pardoned him," Rozell said.

-The Roger Stone commutation has been highly controversial, both among Democratic lawmakers and also by some members of Trump's own party.
+The Roger Stone commutation has been highly controversial, both among Democratic lawmakers and among some members of Trump's own party.
 Utah Sen. Mitt Romney called it "unprecedented, historic corruption."
 But Trump doesn't seem so concerned over how his clemency decisions could impact his approval rating, Crouch said, calling the timing "very unusual."

 Most controversial clemency grants by several recent presidents came only after those presidents were "free from electoral consequences," Crouch said.
 But the Stone commutation "came just four months before the president will stand for reelection."